Psychology Degrees, Schools, and Careers in North Dakota

 Career Opportunities for Psychologists in North Dakota

 North Dakota has a small but prosperous psychology community.
-In May of 2014, there were 220 psychologists employed across North Dakota according to the U.S. Bureau of Labor and Statistics and they were earning an annual average wage of between $65,560 and $84,490.
-While percentage growth using such a small sample size usually means little, it is encouraging to know that the North Dakota Labor Market Information Center projected eight percent employment growth (or roughly 20 jobs) from 2008 to 2018.
+In May of 2022, there were 260 psychologists employed across North Dakota according to the U.S. Bureau of Labor and Statistics and they were earning an annual average wage of between $68,740 and $112,640.
+While percentage growth using such a small sample size usually means little, it is encouraging to know that psychologist employment in North Dakota is projected to grow by 8% (or roughly 20 jobs) from 2020 to 2030.
 If you are an aspiring psychologist dreaming of a wealth of different career options to choose from, North Dakota may not be the best fit, but there are still employment opportunities for those who truly wish to begin their psychology career in North Dakota.
 Read more about the ND psychologist license requirements.

 Psychologist Salary in North Dakota